 - Table Service – Staff should serve all food to the guests.
-Buffet-style meals are discouraged, unless each station can be manned by a member of staff and guests don’t help themselves.
+Buffet-style meals are discouraged unless a member of staff and guests can man each station and don’t help themselves.
 For more casual events, you could consider pre-packed food that has been individually portioned, thus reducing the amount of contact.

-- Waitrons and bar staff – Waitrons and bar staff must regularly sanitise their hands, and must wear face coverings, especially when interacting with guests.
-Assign each waitron their own area, or tables, that they are to attend to for the duration of the event.
-If there is more than one bar staff, each should have their own section of the bar to avoid excessive contact with the counter.
+- Waitrons and bar staff – Waitrons and bar staff must regularly sanitise their hands and must wear face coverings, especially when interacting with guests.
+Assign each waiter to the area or tables they are to attend for the duration of the event.
+If there is more than one bar staff, each should have their section of the bar to avoid excessive contact with the counter.

 Sound and Entertainment

-If your event is one that involves live entertainment, speeches or other performances, there are certain additional things to consider with regards to minimising the spread of the virus and maintaining a safe space for the guests.
+Suppose your event involves live entertainment, speeches or other performances.
+In that case, there are additional things to consider concerning minimising the spread of the virus and maintaining a safe space for the guests.

 - Background music – This must be kept within reasonable limits so that guests don’t have to shout to be heard.

 - Sound system – Use a PA system to avoid speakers having to raise their voices to be heard.